NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Location count on Plantloop Branch

-Some of these columns (shown with asterisks) are currently in the "Coils" table and could be removed from that table since it is very wide already or they could be kept for compatibility.
+Some of these columns (shown with asterisks) are currently in the "Coils" table and could be removed from that table since it is very wide already, or they could be kept for compatibility.

 #### Controls ####

-New report that includes Setpoint Managers, Controllers, Availability Managers, PlantEquipmentOperation, and components with control options and identifies the type, where they apply and sense and control parameters from input.
+A new report that includes Setpoint Managers, Controllers, Availability Managers, PlantEquipmentOperation, and components with control options and identifies the type, where they apply, sense, and control parameters from the input.
 Need:

 - minimum and maximum setpoint temperatures
 - minimum turndown ratio